-- Students who want to live on-campus must submit their housing deposit as soon as possible (this is refundable until May 1).
+- Students who want to live on-campus must submit their housing deposit as soon as possible.

 - Pirate Preview, held each spring, is a great opportunity to get to know the campus, professors, and learn what students will experience as Seton Hall Pirates!

 Pirate Preview Registration

 - Make sure your student has submitted the Free Application for Federal Student Aid (FASFA) by March 1.
 Seton Hall's code is (002632).

 Before Pirate Adventure